About Cooling Post

-Although UK-based, the Cooling Post seeks out stories of interest to the air conditioning and refrigeration industry from around the world.
-As an industry and across different languages and different cultures, it faces similar problems and obstacles.
+The Cooling Post seeks out stories of interest to the air conditioning and refrigeration industry from around the world.
+As an industry, and across different languages and different cultures, it faces similar problems and obstacles.
 Through its mix of cutting edge news, in-depth feature articles and informed comment, the Cooling Post attempts to provide you with some of the solutions.

-In addition to the website, the Cooling Post, produces a twice-weekly email newsletter, mailed to an increasing number of individuals.
+In addition to the website, the Cooling Post, produces a twice-weekly email newsletter, mailed to over 6,000 individuals.
 These subscribers range from engineers, support staff and management at air conditioning and refrigeration contractors to suppliers, equipment manufacturers, end-users, environmental groups and governmental decision makers.
 The fact that they trust the Cooling Post’s engaging content is evidenced by the newsletters’s huge click rates, running at around 10x the industry average.
 Subscribing to the newsletter is free and simply achieved by filling in this subscription form.